-The Essential Gluten Free Guide to Greece
+A Celiac’s Gluten Free Guide to Greece

-I was midway through my dessert at a tiny restaurant on Syros, Greece, when I realized that I might have made a mistake.
+I was midway through my dessert at a tiny restaurant on Syros in Greece, when I realized that I might have made a mistake.
 A soft and pliable custard topped with honey rested on a base that seemed far too wheat-like for my liking, especially given that the restaurant had not heard of celiac disease before I ordered.

 Before eating, I showed restaurant’s owner my free gluten free travel card, and had explained that eating any wheat would make me really sick.
 He assured me that the dessert had no wheat or flour in it at all, that it was full of honey and dairy products and “beyond delicious.”

 On the latter front, I completely agreed.
-On the former, not so much—that night was one where I communed heavily with the toilet in my tiny bedroom.
+On the former, not so much—that night was one where I communed with the toilet in my tiny bedroom.
 Since the restaurant was near where I was staying, I returned the next day to ask about ingredients.
 He listed them off, wheat-free.
 I asked what the base of the dessert was made of.

 “Pastry dough!”